Blog

 • Increased Inflammation.
 Rats exposed to low-intensity WiFi for 2 hours per day for 35 days were shown to have a significant increase in oxidized fat particles than non-exposed counterparts[35].
 Excessive lipid peroxidation is associated with cardiovascular inflammation and metabolic diseases, indicating that WiFi may enhance symptoms in susceptible individuals.

 • Natal Insufficiency.
-Pregnant rats exposed to either WiFi or cellular radiation exhibited reductions in hormones, including estrogen, progesterone and prolactin, suggestive of fetal developmental disruptions and breast milk deficits.[36]
+Pregnant rats exposed to either WiFi or cellular radiation exhibited reductions in hormones, including estrogen, progesterone, and prolactin, suggestive of fetal developmental disruptions and breast milk deficits.[36]
 Other studies reveal that WiFi exposure in utero may disrupt neurological development in rat offspring and increase markers of neuroinflammation.[37]

 • Mild Thymus Atrophy.
-In the thymus glands of female rats, WiFi EMF increased the growth of weak, permeable blood vessels, increased levels of biomarkers associated with over-heating and elevations in biochemical stress markers.[38]
+In the thymus glands of female rats, WiFi EMF increased the growth of weak, permeable blood vessels, increased levels of biomarkers associated with over-heating, and elevations in biochemical stress markers.[38]

 • Teeth Mineral Density.
 Bone mineral imbalances were observed in the teeth of developing rats exposed to 2 hours of WiFi per day.
-Copper, zinc and boron levels were decreased while iron and strontium increased, suggestive of inflammation in the teeth.[39]
+Copper, zinc, and boron levels were decreased while iron and strontium increased, suggestive of inflammation in the teeth.[39]

 • Leydig Cell Reductions.
 WiFi frequency bands reduced the number of Leydig cells which are required for producing most of the circulating testosterone in men and sperm cells.[40]

 • Calcium Influx and Cell Death.
-WiFi promotes calcium accumulation through modulating membrane calcium channel receptors (present on a large variety of cells).
+WiFi promotes calcium accumulation through modulating membrane calcium channel receptors (present in a large variety of cells).
 This is able to induce swelling and cell death (apoptosis) in both ordinary and cancerous cells.[41]

 *NOTE: Interpret this data with caution.
 Most of these results reflect more intense exposures than the average person would ever experience and in test subjects much smaller than humans.
 The studies suggest that intensive exposure may be potentially damaging, providing a context that encourages more research to be undertaken on the effects of long-term and accumulative exposures to WiFi fields.